Delphi: oracle, one of the main sanctuaries of ancient Greece.

 In the fourth century, king Philip II of Macedonia played the religious card for his own purposes.
 The Phocians, who lived near Delphi, had been attacked by the Thebans, and had seized the gold and silver from the oracle to hire mercenaries.
 Stating that he was fighting to vindicate the honor of Apollo, Philip invaded Phocis in 347/346 and subdued Central Greece.

 Worse was to come.
-In 279 BCE, the city was sacked by Celtic tribes.note[Pausanias, Guide for Greece 10.19.4-23.9.]
+In 279 BCE, the city was sacked by Celtic warriors.note[Pausanias, Guide for Greece 10.19.4-23.9.]
 They moved on to central Anatolia, where they finally settled, but it would appear that parts of the loot were later sent back to the homeland, because Roman soldiers claimed to have found Delphian gold when they captured Toulouse.note[Cassius Dio, Roman History 27.90.]
 The report was already contradicted in Antiquity, though.note[Posidonius, quoted by Strabo, Geography 4.1.13.]

 By now, Delphi had lost much of its importance (and wealth).
 It still existed as a cultural and religious center, but never regained its political power again, although it remained important as a center of "creating Greekness".
 For example, Roman politicians who wanted to show that they were civilized people, sacrificed in Delphi - if only to gain political support in the Greek world.